-- The governing body of SeeBeyondBorders entities, including the respective Finance Audit and Risk Committees, have ultimate responsibility for the prevention and detection and investigation of financial wrongdoing and for ensuring that appropriate internal control systems are in place. - All personnel are responsible for: ensuring that they are familiar with and comply with financial wrongdoing policies and procedures; conducting themselves with integrity and avoiding financial wrongdoing of any kind; demonstrating awareness of prevention of financial wrongdoing practices; and reporting all suspected cases of financial wrongdoing as soon as possible in line with the policy. - The Chief Financial Officer is responsible for the design of the internal control environment to ensure that financial wrongdoing is prevented. - The CEO International Operations is responsible for ensuring that the internal control environment is effective. - All staff are responsible for operating in accordance with the internal control environment.
+- The governing body of SBBC has ultimate responsibility for the prevention and detection and investigation of financial wrongdoing and for ensuring that appropriate internal control systems are in place. - All personnel are responsible for: ensuring that they are familiar with and comply with financial wrongdoing policies and procedures; conducting themselves with integrity and avoiding financial wrongdoing of any kind; demonstrating awareness of prevention of financial wrongdoing practices; and reporting all suspected cases of financial wrongdoing as soon as possible in line with the policy. - The Finance Manager is responsible for the design of the internal control environment to ensure that financial wrongdoing is prevented. - The Managing Director is responsible for ensuring that the internal control environment is effective. - All staff are responsible for operating in accordance with the internal control environment. - The Board are responsible for oversight of the internal control environment. - Managers have a responsibility to: be aware of areas in their sections that have high risk of financial wrongdoing; role model a zero tolerance for financial wrongdoing culture within their teams and throughout the organisation; ensure that prevention of financial wrongdoing policies and procedures are communicated and understood amongst their teams; and understand the applicable legal environment for their areas. - The Managing Director is responsible for managing the investigation process, including appointment of the investigation team, consideration of reporting the financial wrongdoing to external bodies (in consultation with the governing body), and deciding on disciplinary action.
+If the Managing Director is a subject of financial wrongdoing, this responsibility reverts to the Chair of the governing body.

-- The Board (via the Finance, Audit and Risk Committee) are responsible for oversight of the internal control environment. - Managers have a responsibility to: be aware of areas in their sections that have high risk of financial wrongdoing; role model a zero tolerance for financial wrongdoing culture within their teams and throughout the organisation; ensure that prevention of financial wrongdoing policies and procedures are communicated and understood amongst their teams; and understand the applicable legal environment for their areas. - The CEO International Operations is responsible for managing the investigation process, including appointment of the investigation team, consideration of reporting the financial wrongdoing to external bodies (in consultation with the governing body), and deciding on disciplinary action.
-If the CEO International Operations or Chief Executive (Australia) is implicated in the financial wrongdoing, this responsibility reverts to the Chair of the governing body. - All managers should ensure that they assess the risk of financial wrongdoing in their areas of responsibility, are alert to any indicators of such conduct, ensure that their teams are trained in financial wrongdoing awareness and facilitate reporting of any suspected financial wrongdoing. - All staff and volunteers have responsibility for preventing and detecting financial wrongdoing. - All Management Committee members are responsible for ensuring they conduct themselves ethically and that they are aware of potential risks of financial wrongdoing at [organisation name]. - Every employee of SeeBeyondBorders has an obligation to assist in upholding this policy.
+- All managers should ensure that they assess the risk of financial wrongdoing in their areas of responsibility, are alert to any indicators of such conduct, ensure that their teams are trained in financial wrongdoing awareness and facilitate reporting of any suspected financial wrongdoing. - All staff and volunteers have responsibility for preventing and detecting financial wrongdoing. - All SLT members are responsible for ensuring they conduct themselves ethically and that they are aware of potential risks of financial wrongdoing at SBBC. - Every employee and volunteer of SBBC has an obligation to assist in upholding this policy.
 The Board has responsibility for the monitoring and review of this policy.